Skip to content

 Key Designs

-2. Retaining Ability (RA) Test for Visually Similar Concepts:
+2. Retaining Ability (RA) for Visually Similar Concepts: Testing Collateral Damage via Nearest Neighbors

 Loss & Training

 EMMA is an evaluation benchmark and does not involve training.
-The 5 evaluated concept erasure methods fall into two categories: (1) Concept Remapping (MACE, ESD, UCE), which modifies cross-attention weights to map target concepts to substitute concepts; (2) Optimization Methods (CA, FMN), which use iterative fine-tuning to make the model ignore the target concept.
+The five concept erasure methods evaluated are categorized into two types: (1) Concept Remapping (MACE, ESD, UCE), which modifies cross-attention weights to map target concepts to surrogates, and (2) Optimization Methods (CA, FMN), which employ iterative fine-tuning to make the model ignore the target concept.

 Key Experimental Results